 Disadvantages Of Dedicated Emails

-- Less Consistentcy: With newsletters, marketers generally stick to a specific schedule.
+- Less Consistency: With newsletters, marketers generally stick to a specific schedule.
 For instance, you might create a weekly newsletter that goes out on Tuesday mornings.
 Or your company might be sending a weekend newsletter summarizing information published throughout the week.
 With dedicated sends, the schedule is less clear and, potentially, less consistent.
-You might use dedicated emails when you have published a new offer (which might be sporadic).
+You might use dedicated emails when you have published a new offer (and new products or services are not always launched regularly).
 Even if you decide to maintain a specific schedule, your subscribers might not realize it or expect communication from you because there is no clear connection between the separate sends.

 - Homogenous Content: As dedicated sends contain one message, it’s tough to include a shout-out about some other campaign that might also be important to your organization.
-The workaround is to utilize the P.S. or to decrease the list size and use part of it for the second call-to-action you want to introduce.
+Use the landing page your email is linking to to showcase other relevant information.
+If you're sending an eBook offer, include other offers on your Thank You page, as seen in the example below.

 4. Lead Nurturing Emails

 - It's Timely: Study after study shows that email response rates decline over the age of the lead.
-In his Science of Timing research Dan Zarrella, HubSpot’s Social Media Scientist, discovered that there is a positive correlation between subscriber recency and CTR, one of the key metrics of engagement.
-You need to use lead nurturing campaigns to take advantage of this dynamic.
+You need to use lead nurturing campaigns to take advantage of the dynamic between subscriber recency and CTR.
+What that means is that if you have a new lead, don't wait to contact them!

 - It's Targeted: Studies show that targeted and segmented emails perform better than mass email communications.
 Lead nurturing enables you to tie a series of emails to a specific activity or conversion event.
 You can craft your follow-up email based on the action a lead has taken on your website, thus showing that you are aware of their interests in the topic and what they might need next.
 Based on this information, lead nurturing emails can highlight reconversion opportunities that tie back to their earlier interests.